stablecoinxyz/mock-aa-environment/README.md

 ## Paymaster Smart Contract

-This mock paymaster is an "approve all" paymaster that does not perform any signature validations (i.e. it approves any user operation).
-It's located in the `mock-verifying-paymaster/contracts` directory.
-It's compiled using hardhat during the build of the `mock-verifying-paymaster` image.
+This mock paymaster is a **signature-verifying paymaster** that validates EIP712 signatures before approving user operations.
+It uses the `SignatureVerifyingPaymasterV07` contract located in the `mock-verifying-paymaster/contracts` directory.

+For detailed technical documentation, configuration, and troubleshooting, see: [mock-verifying-paymaster/README.md](mock-verifying-paymaster/README.md)

+### Quick Overview

+- **EIP712 Signature Verification**: Uses structured signing to prevent replay attacks
+- **Timestamp Validation**: Supports `validAfter` and `validUntil` windows for temporal control
+- **Nonce & Calldata Protection**: Each signature is tied to specific transaction data
+- **Version 4 Implementation**: Latest version with enhanced security features

+The contract is compiled using Hardhat during the build of the `mock-verifying-paymaster` image and automatically funded on the EntryPoint.

 To use your own custom contract, place it in the `mock-verifying-paymaster/contracts` directory and rebuild the `mock-verifying-paymaster` image.
 You'll need to fund the contract on the EntryPoint in order to use it.
 A reference of how to fund the contract can be found in the `mock-verifying-paymaster/src/helpers/verifyingPaymasters.ts` file in the `setupSbcPaymasterV07` function.